THE BALLAD OF THE ALAMO

 Sent an officer to tell - Travis to surrender

-Travis answered with a shell and a rousin' rebel yell
+Travis answered with a shout and a rousin' rebel yell

 Santa Anna turned scarlet, "Play [*Deguello]", he roared